-Symantec is a trademark or a registered trademark of Symantec Corporation or its affiliates in the U.S. and other countries.
+RHEL is a trademark or a registered trademark of Red Hat, Inc. in the United States and other countries.

-UNIX is a registered trademark of The Open Group in the United States and other countries.
+UNIX is a trademark of The Open Group.

 Veritas and the Veritas Logo are trademarks or registered trademarks of Veritas Technologies LLC or its affiliates in the U.S. and other countries.
+Other names may be trademarks of their respective owners.